matwerber1/tpc-ds-datagen-to-aws-s3/README.md

     ./generate-and-upload-data.sh
     ```

+    The command above will also generate a file named `load_tables.sql`, which contains commands you will later execute from within your Redshift cluster to import your data from S3.

 6. Connect to your Redshift cluster using the SQL client of your choice and execute the DDL commands below to create tables to hold your TPC-DS dataset (one option for a free SQL client is [Aginity Pro](https://www.aginity.com/products/aginity-pro/)):

     ```sql